ziggsio/Ziggs-1/README.md

 - No registration is required.
 - 100% secure and anonymous.
+- Voice messages.
+- Emoji Supported.
+- Share files over 500MB per File.
 - Share images with the same quality.
-- No message stored.
-- Ziggs is totally free.
-- Emoji Supported.
-- Low data usage.
 - All languages supported.
-- Voice messages.
-- Share files over 500MB per File.
-- Pin a Note for channel users.
+- Pin a note for channel users.
 - Typing indictors.
-- Pin a Note for channel users.
 - MarkDown supported for codes.
+- Ziggs is totally free.
+- Low data usage.
+- No logs or history.

 ### Contact us